Farmer School of Business

 The Department of Finance requires students majoring in finance to complete at least 12 elective hours of finance (FIN) courses at Miami.

 You are expected to take ISA 125 and ISA 225.
 Any other introductory probability and statistics course is considered duplicate credit.
-Students with advanced placement or transferred hours in probability and statistics should consult with the Information Systems and Analytics department before enrolling in ISA 125.
+Students with advanced placement or transferred hours in probability and statistics should consult with an academic advisor.

 Thematic Sequence Requirement

 Business students must complete a thematic sequence from a department outside the School of Business.
 The ISA 2 thematic sequence, however, is permitted for business students.
 Alternatively, a nonbusiness minor or a second degree may be utilized to meet the requirement.
 Some exceptions may apply; please consult with an academic advisor.

 All transferred course credits intended to apply to specific course requirements for any business program are subject to approval of the department.
 If credit hours earned are less than Miami’s equivalent courses, they must be validated by the department.
 A department may require an examination or completion of a higher level course to validate transfer credit.

 You are responsible for completing the curriculum that is in effect the date of your initial Miami enrollment.
 However, since programs offered by the Farmer School of Business change as new courses are added and programs are modified, you may opt to complete a revised program in its entirety; please consult with an academic advisor.